alexyan06/Perch/README.md

 The mascot _is_ the notification system — there's no OS-level notification anywhere in this app.
 A small, frameless, always-on-top window sits in a corner of your screen for the whole session and reacts live to your focus
-state: calm and idle while you're on-task, noticing and perking up as distraction starts, escalating through visibly upset to a "breaking down" state the longer it sustains — speaking through its own in-window speech bubble at every stage, picked from a pool of pre-written lines so it doesn't repeat itself.
-The instant you're back on task, it resets, no lingering grudge.
+state: calm and idle while you're on-task, noticing as distraction starts, escalating through visibly upset to a "breaking down" state the longer it sustains, then resetting the instant you're back on task.
+Its in-window speech bubble stays focused on that job: acknowledge that you're on track or directly tell you to return to the task.
+Task-specific references are only a small bit of flavor, never a replacement for the focus cue.

 - **Repositionable.** Drag the mascot itself to move it anywhere on screen, including onto a second monitor.
 The End session control stays beside it,